Giskard-AI/giskard-hub/script-docs/hub/sdk/checks.rst

         **Parameter**: ``reference`` (type: ``str``)

-        The expected output that the model's response should match.
-The correctness check validates whether all information from the reference answer is present in the model answer without contradiction.
+        The expected output that the agent's response should match.
+The correctness check validates whether all information from the reference answer is present in the agent answer without contradiction.

         .. code-block:: python